virtual-addiction/1215-jquery-online/README.md

 # 1215-jquery-online
-demo for using github together
+demo for using github all together

-Hi from virtual addiction
+Hi from the turtle!